-Common law marriages are equivalent to a ceremonial marriage in all aspects except how they begin and how they are maintained.
+Common law marriages are equivalent to ceremonial marriage in all aspects except how they begin and how they are maintained.
 If you go to the courthouse and get married, then there is no doubt that you are married.
-You have a marriage license, you physically went through a marriage ceremony, and you wanted to get married unless you were under the influence of drugs or alcohol.
+You have a marriage license, you physically went through a marriage ceremony, and you wanted to get married unless you were under drugs or alcohol.

-In a common-law marriage situation, there have to be conditions met to be considered married.
-Living together with the intent to be married and holding out to the community that you are married are the basic requirements.
+In a common-law marriage situation, conditions must be met to be considered married.
+The basic requirements are living together with the intent to be married and holding out to the community that you are married.
 You can slip into and out of a common-law marriage situation by having one of those three requirements fall out of place.
-All three must be in place simultaneously for yours to be a valid, common law marriage.
+All three must be in place simultaneously for yours to be a valid, common-law marriage.

 How you all decide to file your taxes could impact whether you are found to be married.

 Do you have a long-term partner/significant other with whom you have lived for many years?
-IF so, that is the beginning of common-law marriage.
+If so, that marks the beginning of common-law marriage.
 You need to agree to be married and then hold yourselves out to the community at large as being married, but living together with a significant other is a good start.
-What you do after that will ultimately tell the tale of whether or not you are married under the common law in Texas.
+What you do after that will ultimately determine whether or not you are married under common law in Texas.

-A judge would look to see if you and your spouse have done something together, like a married couple would, that would indicate an intent to be married.
-Living under the same roof and being intimate with one another is not equal to living under the same roof and engaging in activities akin to what married people do.
-Filing taxes together is one way that comes to my mind that could signal to a judge that you all agree to be married and are doing your best to make that known.
+A judge would examine whether you and your spouse have engaged in activities together, like a married couple, indicating an intent to be married.
+Living under the same roof and being intimate with one another does not equate to engaging in activities similar to those of married people.
+Filing taxes together is one way that could signal to a judge that you both agree to be married and are making that intention known.

-If you file separate tax returns from your significant other, there would be nothing to have your judge raise an eyebrow.
-However, if you are attempting to argue that you and your significant other are spouses through a common law marriage, then having proof of a married, filing a joint tax return could be pretty handy.
-It would be tough for your spouse to argue lack of knowledge or intent if his signature appears on the return.
+If you and your significant other file separate tax returns, there would be no cause for your judge to raise an eyebrow.
+However, if you are arguing that you and your significant other are spouses through a common-law marriage, having proof of a joint tax return could be beneficial.
+It would be challenging for your spouse to argue lack of knowledge or intent if their signature appears on the return.

-On the other hand, if you want to avoid giving anyone the impression that you are common-law married to your partner, you should prevent entangling yourself with them via legal documents.
-Doing so could produce evidence that is both highly credible and difficult to dispute.
-While you may consider taking action like filing a tax return together to be a good financial decision in the short term, it could end up harming you, in the long run, depending on whether or not your intent is to be married to your joint filer.
+If you want to avoid giving anyone the impression that you are common-law married to your partner, you should refrain from entangling yourself with them via legal documents.
+Doing so could create highly credible and difficult-to-dispute evidence.
+While you may consider actions like filing a tax return together to be a good financial decision in the short term, it could end up harming you in the long run, depending on whether your intent is to be married to your joint filer or not.

 Watch out for what you declare on life insurance policies and investment accounts.

 Suppose you have a life insurance policy or an investment account in a 401(k) or Individual Retirement Account (IRA).
-In that case, you need to be aware that who you list as a beneficiary under either account or policy could have a significant impact on whether or not you are found to be common law married.
+In that case, you need to be aware that who you list as a beneficiary under either account or policy could significantly impact whether you are found to be common law married.

 For instance, if you have a life insurance policy that names your significant other as the beneficiary, then that would be a solid indicator to a family court judge that you are common law married.
 That assumes, however, that the other elements of a common-law marriage are in place.